Build a Better Normal: Advising Clients in a Brave New World

 The billion-peso question

-Apart from the three speakers, Zialcita, Tolentino, and Bruckner, the July 22 live session includes reactors Cherie Fernandez, VP for Developments at Federal Land, Toni Vasquez, CEO and Principal Architect of T.I.
+Conceptualized and moderated by former BluPrint editor-in-chief Judith Torres, each webinar also has a panel of three reactors to respond to the presentations and kickstart an hour-long Q&A between the speakers and audience.
+So, in addition to the three speakers, Zialcita, Tolentino, and Bruckner, the July 22 live session includes reactors Cherie Fernandez, VP for Developments at Federal Land, Toni Vasquez, CEO and Principal Architect of T.I.
 Vasquez Architects & Planners; Dexter Lee, Managing Director of Luana Lifestyle and Leisure Hotel and co-developer of Lotus Central Mall; and Cherie Fernandez, VP for Developments of Federal Land.

 Vasquez, Lee, and Fernandez’s task is to react to the presentations and foment discussion by challenging the speakers’ assumptions and recommendations from their perspectives as architect and developers.
 The audience is encouraged to join in with questions of their own.